Senator Nick Scutari once again introduced legislation to legalize NJ recreational cannabis to the legislature.

-On Tuesday, Senator Nick Scutari once again introduced legislation to legalize recreational cannabis in the state of New Jersey to the legislature.
 Under the bill, measures would be in place to prevent the sale or distribution of marijuana to people under 21.

 The bill also aims to reduce racial disparity in incarceration rates.
-Black New Jerseyans are nearly three times more likely to be arrested for marijuana possession than white New Jersey residents, despite similar usage rates.
+Black New Jerseyans are nearly three times more likely to be arrested for marijuana possession than white New Jersey residents.
+That’s despite similar usage rates.
 These statistics lead to expenditures of approximately $127 million per year on marijuana possession enforcement costs.

-The legislation allows adults over the age of 21 to possess up to one ounce of cannabis, 7 grams of concentrate, 16 ounces of solid infused products, and 72 ounces of liquid infused products.
+The legislation allows adults over the age of 21 to possess up to one ounce of cannabis, 7 grams of concentrate, 16 ounces of solid-infused products, and 72 ounces of liquid-infused products.
 Interestingly, the bill also allows for up to 6 immature plants, although there is no cultivation allowed.

 Meanwhile, on Tuesday, a group of advocates rallied in front of the statehouse to voice their concern that the bill lacks a provision for patients to grow.
-It is expected that the already strained medical supply will be even more limited once recreational use is allowed for everyone over age 21.
+It is expected that the already strained medical supply will be even more limited once NJ recreational cannabis use is allowed for everyone over age 21.